Ken Morley: Career

-Morley has been a regular on British television since the 1970s, his earliest role being in an episode of The Fall and Rise of Reginald Perrin.
-His first major television role was playing General Leopold von Flockenstuffen in the BBC war sitcom 'Allo 'Allo! starring in the show from 1988 to 1991.In 1988 Ken appeared as a twitcher in the Christmas special on the TV comedy series Watching.
-From 1989 to 1995, he played eccentric shop manager Reg Holdsworth on Coronation Street.
-He became a household name for the role of Reg Holdsworth and the character's spectacle glasses.
-He left the show in 1995, to pursue other acting roles and projects.
+Morley made his acting debut in the 1966 film Alfie in an uncredited role, and subsequently the sequel Alfie Darling in 1975.
+He appeared in an episode of The Fall and Rise of Reginald Perrin as well as playing various characters in The Punch Review in 1977, later appearing in an episode of A Soft Touch in 1978, before making frequent appearances in British television series throughout the 1980's.
+His first major television role was playing General Leopold von Flockenstuffen in the BBC war sitcom 'Allo 'Allo! starring in the show from 1988 to 1991.
+In 1988, Morley appeared as a twitcher in the Christmas special on the TV comedy series Watching.
+In 1989, he joined the cast of the ITV soap opera Coronation Street, playing supermarket Bettabuys manager Reg Holdsworth.
+The character became a household name for his eccentric personality and spectacle glasses.
+Morley left the show in 1995, to pursue other acting roles and projects.
 In 1997, he appeared as a Librarian in the children's television show Woof! and guest starred as Nazi Captain Voorhese in the sitcom Red Dwarf.
 In 1998, he appeared in an episode of the television show The Grand as Harry Frindel.
 In 1999, Morley returned to Coronation Street in the spin-off show Coronation Street: After Hours alongside former Coronation Street actress Julie Goodyear.
 He has also appeared in Emmerdale spin-off show Emmerdale: Don't Look Now! - The Dingles in Venice playing Reg Holdsworth.